Healthcare Transition Services

 • Sleep Metrics: Efficiency, SOL, WASO, regularity index.

-• Goals: 2–3 SMART targets per phase (e.g., 90% med adherence, consistent wake ±30 min).
+• SMART Goals: 2–3 per phase (e.g., 90% med adherence, stable wake schedule).

-• Reviews: Mini-reassessment every 4–6 weeks with plan adjustments.
+• Reassess: Every 4–6 weeks with adjustments.

 Program Elements (Week-to-Week)

-• Set up task systems (Calendar/Notion/LMS) with accountability nudges.
+• Task systems (calendar/Notion/LMS) with accountability nudges.

-• Establish a medication/safety plan (refills, interactions, lockbox guidance).
+• Medication/safety plan (refills, lockbox guidance).

 Who Benefits